 Costs Will Increase in the 2017 Financial Year

-Material costs are increasing in the construction industry, leading to an increase of costs throughout 2017 and beyond.
+Material costs are increasing in the construction industry, leading to an increase in costs throughout 2017 and beyond.
 For recent graduates in construction management, budgets will be key to maintaining project scope and affordability.
 Costs could increase by up to 6.5% for commercial and industrial construction, which will mean that effective project managers will be in high demand throughout the year.

 The Maximum Penalties for OSHA Infringements Are Increasing

 Last year, OSHA introduced new maximum penalties for companies that break OSHA rules on work sites.
-The maximum violation for willful or repeated breach of OSHA standards can now result in fines of up to $124,709 per violation.
+The maximum violation for willful or repeated breaches of OSHA standards can now result in fines of up to $124,709 per violation.
 Strict OSHA plans will be required by all construction firms, and your construction management school in Baton Rouge will help you to understand why OSHA rules are important, and how you can implement the right health and safety regulations on-site to ensure that your projects don’t fall foul of any existing regulations.

 Technology Will Become Increasingly Important for Construction Management

 An increase in technology will mean more advanced machinery on job sites, as well as better use of technology in the design and planning phase.
-Staying on top of recent technological developments is critical to success in the construction industry, and construction management school in Baton Rouge will help you to understand the latest technology, allowing you to utilize the best tools and systems in any future projects that you are tasked with.
+Staying on top of recent technological developments is critical to success in the construction industry, and the construction management school in Baton Rouge will help you to understand the latest technology, allowing you to utilize the best tools and systems in any future projects that you are tasked with.

 Labor Costs Will Increase